Håkan Hallin

-Håkan Börje Hallin, (born 13 November 1968) is a Swedish television personality and bartender.
+Håkan Börje Hallin (born 13 November 1968) is a Swedish television personality and bartender.
 He is best known for appearing in the reality series Färjan.

 Biography

 Hallin grew up in Tumba and was an elite swimmer at a young age.
-He has worked at bars in Greece, and the canary islands.
-Ha has also been a trubadur, stand-up comedian.
+He has worked at bars in Greece, and the Canary Islands.
+Ha has also been a troubadour and stand-up comedian.
 He is best known for appearing in several reality series, in 2000 he appear in The Bar which was broadcast on TV3.
-He became known after appearing in the popular show Färjan in 2008 broadcast on Kanal5.
+He became known after appearing in the popular show Färjan in 2008 broadcast on Kanal 5.
 A show featuring Hallin and several others of the crew of a ferry while he was working there.
 He became known as "Färjan-Håkan" by the newspapers.
 Kanal 5 gave Hallin his own reality show called Håkans bar which featured Hallin as he left Sweden to start a new bar in Thailand.